Arzuman14/MarketSimulation/README.md

 # MarketSimulation
-Here you can find market simulation
+This is a market simulation code.
-You can find alll instructions and using hints in the code asa commnet
+You can find all instructions in the code as a comment .